 - Water is visible above the filter after the cycle is finished.

-The most likely point that’s clogged in the drain system is the air gap, which mixes air with the outgoing wastewater from the dishwasher so the water can flow more easily.
+The most likely location of the clog is the air gap in the drain system.
+This is where air mixes with outdoing wastewater from the dishwasher so the water can flow easily.
 You can locate the air gap on top of the sink near the kitchen faucet, it’s a silver, cylindrical thing about 3 inches tall.